JohnLCaron/egk-ec/docs/CommandLineInterface.md

     --device, -device -> voting device name (always required) { String }
     --ballotFilename, -ballot -> Plaintext ballot filename (or 'CLOSE') (always required) { String }
     --encryptBallotDir, -output -> Write encrypted ballot to this directory (always required) { String }
-    --previousConfirmationCode, -previous -> previous confirmation code when chaining ballots { String }
     --help, -h -> Usage info
 ````
 This reads one plaintext ballot from disk and writes its encryption into the specified directory.

-If the config file has chainConfirmationCodes = true, then caller may
-  1) Do ballot chaining by sending the previous ballot's confirmation code, taken from the json serialization.
+The standard place to write encrypted ballots is to _workingDir/encrypted_ballots/device/_.
+The encrypted file is always
+named _eballot-ballotId.json_, where _ballotId_ is taken from the plaintext ballot.

-  2) Do not do send the previous ballot's confirmation code, then RunEncryptBallot will expect to be able to read
+If the config file has chainConfirmationCodes = true, then RunEncryptBallot will expect to be able to read
 and write _ballot_chain.json_ in the encryptBallotDir directory.
-The ballot chaining should be closed by sending ballotFilename = "Close" when the chain is complete.
+The ballot chaining should be closed by sending
+ballotFilename = "Close" when the chain is complete.
-The previousConfirmationCode is sent for option 1, and not sent for option 2.

-See RunExampleEncryption for working example code.
+See RunExampleEncryption below for working example code.

 Example: